-“Extended, complex, global supply chains create a risk for malicious cyber activity that companies must take into account,” noted Michael Daniel, chief executive of the non-profit Cyber Threat Alliance, in an interview with Reuters.
+“Extended, complex, global supply chains create a risk for the malicious cyber activity that companies must take into account,” noted Michael Daniel, chief executive of the non-profit Cyber Threat Alliance, in an interview with Reuters.

 Who’s at risk?

 Governments, businesses and consumers are all at risk, particularly given that this is a strategy of attack for which current cyber security tools and systems are ill-prepared.
-Even with some of the top security professionals at work, experts haven’t been able to verify the Bloomberg story – simply because this type of attack isn’t detectable by mainstream security solution.
+Even with some of the top security professionals at work, experts haven’t been able to verify the Bloomberg story – simply because this type of attack isn’t detectable by the mainstream security solution.

 As it stands, very few security experts can detect hardware-level modifications or tampering using custom hardware solutions that have been methodically installed at the manufacturer level and that’s one of the bigger cyber security challenges.